slsrepo/Rodeo-Blue/README.md

 Download Rodeo Blue from here (currently only the Chrome extension is ready, Safari needs to be packaged):
 [https://github.com/slsrepo/Rodeo-Blue/releases](https://github.com/slsrepo/Rodeo-Blue/releases)

-##Little Missing Details
-These details are missing because I still didn't make them.
-If you don't want to wait, you can fork this project and send a Pull Request, otherwise, they will be implemented later when I make them.

-- Checkmark button
-- Instapaper button
-- Pinboard button
-- Update read settings button
-- Select All/Select None stream options links
-- Matching Feed Wrangler Banner with the blue app icon.
-- Packaged Safari Extension

 ##License
 Rodeo is MIT Licensed.